Sika puduo: The staggering amount Thomas Frank will earn after Tottenham sack

 The Staggering Amount Thomas Frank Will Pocket After Tottenham Sack Emerges

-- Tottenham Hotspur’s decision to part ways with Thomas Frank is not just a football story – it carries major financial implications as well
+- Tottenham Hotspur’s decision to part ways with Thomas Frank carries major financial implications

 - The North London club moved on from the Danish coach after a 2-1 defeat to Newcastle United left them hovering dangerously close to the relegation zone